 For reference, chromatography is used to separate compounds with relatively small molecular weights.
 It is difficult to separate substances with large molecular weights, such as proteins.

-If you run a protein through a typical ODS column, it will only clog up.
+If you run a protein through a typical ODS column, it will just clog up.
 The protein will never be detected.
 Therefore, if you want to measure proteins by HPLC, you must use a special column.

 Vary the Retention Time with the Mobile Phase Solvents of Acetonitrile, Methanol and Water